Waltzing Matilda: Original notebook

 Who'll come a waltzing Matilda with me.

 Initially, the fourth line of verse 1 was, "Who'll come a rovin' Australia with me".
 Paterson later changed it to, "Who'll come a waltzing Matilda with me".

 The first line of the first chorus began as, "Who'll come a rovin'".
 Paterson crossed out "rovin" and changed the line to, "Who'll come a waltzing Matilda my darling".

 In line 3 of the first chorus he wrote, "Waltzing Matilda and leading a tucker bag".
 Paterson crossed out "tucker" and wrote, "Waltzing Matilda and leading a water bag".

 Banjo added a little bit of humour.
 In verse 3, the squatter and the three policemen address the hapless swagman, "Whose is the jumbuck you've got in the tucker bag?
 You'll come a waltzing Matilda with we."
 The ungrammatical (in standard Australian English), comical and poetically unusual "we" was intended and was repeated in the third chorus.
-"We" as the object is common in some English dialects such as Geordie but incorrect in standard Australian English.
-The bad English would have elicited a good giggle from those who heard it.
+"We" as the object is common in some English dialects such as Geordie but incorrect and comical in standard Australian English.
 Christina's manuscript of "Waltzing Matilda" also has the ungrammatical "we" in the last line of verse 3.
 As the song changed, it was quickly forgotten.